-- Respond to fire and other emergencies as driver of a Type I, Type III, Water Tender or aerial ladder truck; - > Operate apparatus and all equipment at the emergency scene; - > Receive and relays radio messages; - > Perform fire, EMS and rescue duties as needed; - > Perform daily and weekly equipment checks on apparatus and equipment; - Perform annual pump service tests; - > Perform the maintenance and cleaning of facilities, equipment and apparatus; - Perform minor repairs as necessary; - Assist in fire prevention and public education activities; - Function in the position of acting captain when required and supervise engine company activities at an emergency scene and at the fire station. - Perform prolonged manual work under adverse conditions;
+- Respond to fire and other emergencies as driver of a Type I, Type III, Water Tender or aerial ladder truck; - > Operate apparatus and all equipment at the emergency scene; - Receive and relays radio messages; - Perform fire, EMS and rescue duties as needed; - > Perform daily and weekly equipment checks on apparatus and equipment; - Perform annual pump service tests; - > Perform the maintenance and cleaning of facilities, equipment and apparatus; - Perform minor repairs as necessary; - Assist in fire prevention and public education activities; - Function in the position of acting captain when required and supervise engine company activities at an emergency scene and at the fire station; and - > Perform prolonged manual work under adverse conditions.

-- ➤ Successfully complete the competitive promotional exam for the position of Engineer; - ➤ Completion CSFM Driver Operator 1A and 1B at time of appointment - ➤ Completion of CSFM Driver Operator 1A and 1B at the time of appointment; - ➤ Completion of CSFM Driver Operator 1A and 1B to operate apparatus on strike team or task force assignments; - > RT-130, Annual Wildland Refresher Training. - > Certified as an EMT-D; - ➤ Valid driver's license of the proper classification; - ➤ Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station; - ➤ Successful Completion and maintenance of Engineer Task Book prior to the competitive promotional exam for the position of Engineer.
+- Successfully complete the competitive promotional exam for the position of Engineer; - Completion of CSFM Driver Operator 1A and 1B at the time of appointment; - Completion of CSFM Driver Operator 1A and 1B to operate apparatus on strike team or task force assignments; - Possess and maintain a valid Nevada Ambulance Attendant License at all times; - Possession of a valid Nevada driver's license Class "B'B with an "F" endorsement or a Nevada Commercial Driver's license - Class "A" or "B" OR and equivalent California driver's license' - Possess and maintain a satisfactory driving record as defined by Motor Vehicle Report policy; - RT-130, Annual Wildland Refresher Training; - Certified as an EMT-D; - Valid driver's license of the proper classification; - Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station; and - Successful Completion and maintenance of Engineer Task Book prior to the competitive promotional exam for the position of Engineer.

-- Associate Degree in Fire Science or completion of Company Officer Core Classes: - ➤ Knowledge of District streets and water systems, and built in fire protection systems; - ➤ Three years employment with the District at the time of appointment; - ➤ Knowledge of fire hydraulics, pumper flow testing, and mathematics as it applies to the fire service; - ➤ Knowledge of tools and equipment, firefighting and fire behavior, and rescue techniques; Knowledge of communications practices; - > Customer service oriented; - > Excellent oral and written communications skills;

-- Excellent record of attendance;

-Demonstrated loyalty to the District's goals and objectives

-Ability to lift and/or move up to 50 pounds
+- Associate Degree in Fire Science or completion of Company Officer Core Classes; - Knowledge of District streets and water systems, and built in fire protection systems; - > Three years employment with the District at the time of appointment;

+- Knowledge of fire hydraulics, pumper flow testing, and mathematics as it applies to the fire service; - Knowledge of tools and equipment, firefighting and fire behavior, and rescue techniques; Knowledge of communications practices; - Customer service oriented; - > Excellent oral and written communications skills; - ➢ Excellent record of attendance; - > Demonstrated loyalty to the District's goals and objectives; and - ➢ Ability to lift and/or move up to 50 pounds.